elcodi/elcodi/src/Elcodi/Bundle/ConfigurationBundle/README.md

 Configuration Bundle
 ====================

+> Warning.
+This package is deprecated and will be removed the April 1st.
+> If you're using it out of the box, please, fork it as soon as possible and
+> decouple from this package.

 This package is part of [Elcodi](http://github.com/elcodi/elcodi) project, a suite of e-commerce Components and Bundles built on top of Symfony and under [MIT](http://opensource.org/licenses/MIT) license.